 (On that note) Eat lots of pizza!

 Grimaldi’s or otherwise, I’m no expert.
 Just eat as much pizza as possible.
-This looks like a good guide to pizza in NYC.

-Take the Staten Island Ferry fora free view of the NYC skyline
+Take the Staten Island Ferry for a free view of the NYC skyline

 Watch for film crews and celebrities